dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 Every [dbt project](/docs/build/projects) needs a `dbt_project.yml` file — this is how dbt knows a directory is a dbt project.
 It also contains important information that tells dbt how to operate your project.

-dbt uses [YAML](https://yaml.org/) in a few different places.
+- dbt uses [YAML](https://yaml.org/) in a few different places.
 If you're new to YAML, it would be worth learning how arrays, dictionaries, and strings are represented.

 <VersionBlock lastVersion="1.4">

-By default, dbt will look for `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--project-dir` flag.
+- By default, dbt looks for the `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--project-dir` flag.

 </VersionBlock>

 <VersionBlock firstVersion="1.5">

-By default, dbt will look for `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--project-dir` flag or the `DBT_PROJECT_DIR` environment variable.
+- By default, dbt looks for the `dbt_project.yml` in your current working directory and its parents, but you can set a different directory using the `--project-dir` flag or the `DBT_PROJECT_DIR` environment variable.

-Starting from dbt v1.5 and higher, you can specify your dbt Cloud project ID in the `dbt_project.yml` file using `project-id` under the `dbt-cloud` config.
-To find your project ID, check your dbt Cloud project URL, such as `https://cloud.getdbt.com/11/projects/123456`, where the project ID is `123456`.
+- Specify your dbt Cloud project ID in the `dbt_project.yml` file using `project-id` under the `dbt-cloud` config.
+Find your project ID in your dbt Cloud project URL: In example `https://cloud.getdbt.com/11/projects/123456`, the project ID is `123456`.

 </VersionBlock>

-Note, you can't set up a "property" in the `dbt_project.yml` file if it's not a config (an example is [macros](/reference/macro-properties)).
+- Note, you can't set up a "property" in the `dbt_project.yml` file if it's not a config (an example is [macros](/reference/macro-properties)).
 This applies to all types of resources.
 Refer to [Configs and properties](/reference/configs-and-properties) for more detail.

 ## Example